 17. Surrendering to your toddler’s destructive ways

-No sooner have you tidied the living from the bomb-site it resembled then along comes a helpful toddler to destroy it within seconds.
-Packing takes infinitely longer than it ever did, not just because you have to remember other people’s stuff but because once neatly folded away, it is swiftly removed by your handy helper and thrown elsewhere.
-Along with the contents of your wardrobe and chest of drawers that now look like a burglary as has taken place.
+No sooner have you tidied the bomb-site, then along comes a helpful toddler to destroy it within seconds.
+Packing takes infinitely longer than it ever did, not just because you have to remember other people’s stuff but because once folded away, it is swiftly removed by your handy helper and thrown elsewhere..along with the contents of your wardrobe and chest of drawers, making it look like a burglary as has taken place.

 18. Sing/talk to yourself most of the live long day